not-sekiun/PyIris/README.md

 - Getting user idle time
 - Clear, set, dump clipboard data
 - Check to see if scout is running with admin privileges
+- See all currently open windows on the target

 # Features (Linux)
 - Coming soon